-- (a) acquire the property or business; - (b) make an offer to acquire the property or business; - (c) enter into a contract to acquire the property or business. - (2) Except by leave of a court, a real estate agent named in Part 1(1) of the Register is not entitled to sue for, recover or retain any valuable consideration for services provided to a person by the agent in the capacity of a real estate agent unless the agent has a valid written appointment
+(a) acquire the property or business;

-- to act for the person in that capacity signed by the person or by a person authorised to sign on his or her behalf. - (3) An appointment is not valid for the purposes of subsection (2) unless it is contained in a document that - (a) generally sets out the services to be rendered by the agent; and - (b) if a specific property is the subject of those services, clearly identifies the property; and - (c) clearly indicates how any valuable consideration that the agent may receive is to be calculated; and - (d) clearly indicates the nature and extent of the expenses that the agent may incur on behalf of the person, and how those expenses are to be recouped; and - (e) clearly sets out how either party to the agreement may terminate the appointment. - (4) An appointment by a person of a real estate agent named in Part 1(1) of the Register is not a valid appointment for the purposes of subsection (2) unless the person obtaining the signature to the appointment gives a copy of it to the signatory as soon as practicable after it is signed.
+- (b) make an offer to acquire the property or business; - (c) enter into a contract to acquire the property or business. - (2) Except by leave of a court, a real estate agent named in Part 1(1) of the Register is not entitled to sue for, recover or retain any valuable consideration for services provided to a person by the agent in the capacity of a real estate agent unless the agent has a valid written appointment to act for the person in that capacity signed by the person or by a person authorised to sign on his or her behalf. - (3) An appointment is not valid for the purposes of subsection (2) unless it is contained in a document that - (a) generally sets out the services to be rendered by the agent; and - (b) if a specific property is the subject of those services, clearly identifies the property; and - (c) clearly indicates how any valuable consideration that the agent may receive is to be calculated; and - (d) clearly indicates the nature and extent of the expenses that the agent may incur on behalf of the person, and how those expenses are to be recouped; and

-- (5) The onus of proof that subsection (4) was complied with is on the person who obtained the signature. - (6) A real estate agent must not - (a) demand any valuable consideration in contravention of subsection (2); or - (b) demand any valuable consideration from a purchaser of any land at a public auction conducted by the real estate agent.
+- (e) clearly sets out how either party to the agreement may terminate the appointment. - (4) An appointment by a person of a real estate agent named in Part 1(1) of the Register is not a valid appointment for the purposes of subsection (2) unless the person obtaining the signature to the appointment gives a copy of it to the signatory as soon as practicable after it is signed. - (5) The onus of proof that subsection (4) was complied with is on the person who obtained the signature. - (6) A real estate agent must not - (a) demand any valuable consideration in contravention of subsection (2); or - (b) demand any valuable consideration from a purchaser of any land at a public auction conducted by the real estate agent.

-- (7) Any valuable consideration received by a real estate agent in contravention of subsection (2) or (6) is recoverable as a debt by the person from whom the real estate agent received it. - (8) A written appointment under subsection (2) that - (a) is not an agency agreement; and - (b) is not expressed to be for a fixed period, or is expressed to be for a period of more than 30 days - may be terminated by either party giving to the other at least 30 days' written notice of termination.
+- (7) Any valuable consideration received by a real estate agent in contravention of subsection (2) or(6) is recoverable as a debt by the person from whom the real estate agent received it. - (8) A written appointment under subsection (2) that - (a) is not an agency agreement; and may be terminated by either party giving to the other at least 30 days' written notice of termination.